Mtanaka77/Relativistic_and_Electromagnetic_Molecular_Dynamics_Simulation/README.md

   % Execution by mpiexec (with lots of co-processors): Only for a test case. % mpiexec -n 6 a.out &

+  One may want to use about 50 processors at least, where the Z-dimension is exactly divided by parallelization.

 ### Post-processing Simulation Analysis ###